hartenthaler/hh_extended_family/docs/architecture.md

 * all

 The summary section can include or exclude partner-chain members, depending on the administrator setting.
+It can also render direct-line statistics for selected ancestor and descendant generations.
+These statistics are calculated only for direct-line family parts that are currently enabled and non-empty.
+The biological column is based on the module's biological relationship groups, not on all visible people in the row.

+Ancestor and descendant implex detection is intentionally stricter than the general duplicate-membership warning.
+Duplicate membership means that the same person appears in more than one extended-family part.
+An implex is reported only when the same person is reachable through more than one biological direct-line path within the selected ancestor or descendant generations.
+Partner-chain cycles can indicate a complex relationship network, but they are not themselves treated as ancestor or descendant implex unless they also create repeated biological direct-line paths.

 Because filter variants are built eagerly, adding additional filters increases the amount of calculation done during tab rendering.
 This keeps the view simple, but it is a point to consider if more expensive relationship searches are added later.